WebUI Configuration¶

 Port = 6969

-Token = "" # No authentication
+Token = "" # Auto-generated at startup if empty

 LiveArr = true